Table of Contents

-The total station in surveying is an instrument that is primarily designed as a combination of electronic transit theodolite, an electronic distance meter (EDM), and software that runs on an external computer which is referred to as the data collector.
+The total station in surveying is an instrument that is primarily designed as a combination of electronic transit theodolite, an electronic distance meter (EDM), and software that runs on a computer which is referred to as the data collector.

-The surveyor can use the total station for various purposes such as to determine the angles, measurement of distances, etc.
+The surveyor can use the total station for various purposes such as determining the angles, measurement of distances, etc.

 Total Station is widely used in modern surveying, archaeology, mining, private accident reconstructions, etc.

-The interface design is done such that the use of the advantage of both the technologies is ensured (i.e. In GPS; the line of sight is not required between the consecutive measurement points.
+The interface design is done such that the advantages of both the technologies are ensured (i.e. In GPS; the line of sight is not required between the consecutive measurement points.

 While in the traditional total station; high precision measurement is required especially in the vertical axis in comparison to the GPS).

-The total station is the survey instrument that measures the angles by making use of the electro-optical scanning of the extremely precise digital bar-codes that are etched on rotating glass cylinders or discs present within the instrument.
+✔ The total station is the survey instrument that measures the angles by making use of the electro-optical scanning of the extremely precise digital bar-codes that are attached to rotating glass cylinders or discs present within the instrument.